pragachellapillai/EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED-WITH-PROTEUS-/README.md

-# EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED INTERFACE WITH ARM CONTROLLER AND PROTEUS

 Name: PRAGAHARSHITHA NC

 Ref No:212222110033
+# EXPERIMENT 03 SIMULATION OF PUSHBUTTON AND LED INTERFACE WITH ARM CONTROLLER AND PROTEUS

 ## Aim: To Interface a Digital output (LED) and Digital input (Pushbutton) to ARM development board , and simulate it in Proteus
 ## Components required: STM32 CUBE IDE, Proteus 8 simulator .